 Sawyer’s lightest water filtration system weighs only 0.2 ounces, much like our top pick.
 Its filtration system comes with tiny hollow fibrous membranes with pores measuring 0.1 microns in size, allowing it to also remove harmful bacteria, protozoa, and microplastics effectively.
 The fiber membranes are sealed in a special case to prevent physical damage.

 Every Sawyer product goes through rigorous testing thrice before hitting the market to guarantee that no pathogens can pass through.
 Unlike our top pick, the Sawyer Mini comes with a reusable pack that can store 16 ounces of water.
+For your home needs, check out the best whole house water filter systems.

 #3 LifeStraw Go Water Bottle with Two-Stage Filter – Best BudgetWHY WE LIKE IT: The 23-ounce BPA-free LifeStraw water bottle has a two-stage filter that can eliminate 99.99% of waterborne bacteria, chlorine and odor, all for a reasonable price.
 If you want a water filter for camping that won’t break the bank, this is a must-have.